icos-project/Metrics-Export/README.md

 ## Contributing
 Contributions to the ICOS Intelligence Layer Metrics Export are welcome.
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.

+# Legal
+The ICOS Metrics Export  is released under the {LICENSE NAME} license.
+Copyright © 2022-2024 National and Kapodistrian University of Athens.
+All rights reserved.

+🇪🇺 This work has received funding from the European Union's HORIZON research and innovation programme under grant agreement No. 101070177.